Click Here To Schedule A Consultation

 Which Topical Skincare Cream is Best for Melasma?

-For her patients with melasma, Dr. Green often recommends a combination of in-office procedures and at-home skincare products to achieve an overall diminishment in visible dark patches and produce a clear, beautiful, long-lasting complexion.
+For her patients with melasma, Dr. Green often recommends a combination of in-office treatment options and at-home skincare products to diminish visible dark patches overall and produce a clear, beautiful, long-lasting complexion.
+Some of the most effective topical products for melasma include sunscreen, hydroquinone, retinol, and vitamin C.

 Treatment of melasma can take time, and using topical treatments on their own may not be the answer for every patient with melasma.
 For those who are struggling to tackle their melasma with topicals exclusively, there is an oral medication called tranexamic acid, which can be used as a supplement for topical melasma treatment.
 Tranexamic acid, which is typically used to treat women with heavy or painful menstrual cycles, also works to treat melasma by directly interfering with melanocyte action.
-Tranexamic acid prevents melanocytes from producing excess melanin and also from transferring the melanin to keratinocytes.
-This, in turn, prevents the development of melasma and, when used in tandem with topicals, can result in a clear, even-toned complexion.
-To learn more about whether or not oral tranexamic acid is appropriate for treating your melasma, schedule a consultation with a board-certified, expert cosmetic dermatologist, Dr. Michele Green.
+Tranexamic acid prevents melanocytes from producing excess melanin and also from transferring the melanin to keratinocytes, preventing the development of melasma and, when used in tandem with topicals, resulting in a clear, even-toned complexion.
+If you would like to learn more about whether or not oral tranexamic acid is appropriate for treating your melasma, please schedule a consultation with a board-certified, expert cosmetic dermatologist, Dr. Michele Green.

 It is extremely common for pregnant women to develop what is often referred to as chloasma or “the mask of pregnancy.”
 In pregnant women, melasma tends to appear on the cheeks, forehead, upper lip, and chin, giving the appearance of a mask.
 Hormone changes cause this form of melasma during pregnancy, markedly the increase in the female hormones estrogen and progesterone.
 Typically, melasma that develops during pregnancy resolves on its own sometime after giving birth, as the levels of estrogen and progesterone in the body return to normal.
 During pregnancy, there is a limited number of treatment options available for melasma, as the safety of many topical skincare ingredients and chemical peels has not been tested for pregnant women.
 While one is pregnant, cosmetic treatments designed to treat melasma and facial hyperpigmentation, such as the Cosmelan peel and trichloroacetic acid chemical peels, can not be used.
 Additionally, the majority of topical skin-lightening products (such as hydroquinone) are not to be used when pregnant.